varabyte/kotter/README.md

 **`SectionScope`**

-To close off scope discussion, it's worth mentioning that a `SectionScope` interface exists.
+To close off all this scope discussion, it's worth mentioning that a `SectionScope` interface exists.
 It is the base interface to both `RenderScope` AND a `RunScope`, and using it can allow you to define the occasional helper method that can be called from both of them.

 #### ConcurrentScopedData